ericoporto/ags-manual-wiki/Mouse.md

 default, but setting this to false is useful for briefly hiding the cursor on occasions when you don't want it around.

-If you want the Lucasarts-style where the mouse cursor is never visible during cutscenes then a much easier solution is simply to import a transparent graphic over the default wait cursor, so that the Wait cursor becomes invisible.
+If you want the LucasArts-style where the mouse cursor is never visible during cutscenes then a much easier solution is simply to import a transparent graphic over the default wait cursor, so that the Wait cursor becomes invisible.